-College Football Week 6
+College Football Week 3

-by Jay, Football Handicapper, Predictem.com
+by Jay, NCAA Football Handicapper, Predictem.com

-Over/Under Total: 57
+Over/Under Total: TBA

 Editor's Picks - Each weekend our very own in-house All-American Editor makes his NCAA point spread predictions in an attempt to force fumbles, sack and intercept your bookie!

-Expert Picks - Free premium college foots plays against the spread from expert handicappers from around the web from week 1 through the National Championship.
+Expert College Football Picks - Free premium college foots plays against the spread from expert handicappers from around the web from week 1 through the National Championship.

 Underdog of the Week Pick - We sort through it all and find out which University is getting "too many points" this week.
 If there was a Heisman Trophy for picking underdogs, we'd be a frontrunner.
 Expect a 57%+ winning percentage with these picks as we've got a keen ear for loud barking dogs.